euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Text processing.md

 > 	- regex tokenizer
 > 	- twitter tokenize

-- Stop word removal.
+- **Stop word removal**.
 Removal of words that add no special meaning in basic text processing tasks.
-- Part-of-Speech Tagging.
+- **Part-of-Speech Tagging**.
 Identification of each token in regards to which part of speech it is.
 Defining a grammar with POS sections sentences, even ambiguous, can be parsed to a POS tree.
 	- Named Entity Recognition.
 Adds metadata to POS to identify them as higher-level entities.
 - Stemming.
 Reduces complexity of parts-of-speech declination still conveying expected meaning.
-Might be a less memory-exp
+Might be a less memory-expensive option.
 - Lemmatization.
 Reduces non-trivial inflection using a dictionary to reduce complexity.
 NLTK uses Wordnet to lemmatize words.

+## Normal Processing Pipeline

+Normalization ->
+Tokenization ->
+Removal of stop words ->
+Lemmatization ->
+Stemming

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjk5NTkwNzY1LC0zNDAyNTA1NDUsLTEzND
-IyNTQyNiwxMjM2MDQzNTQ0LC02NTU4OTQwM119
+eyJoaXN0b3J5IjpbMTQzMTQ0OTk1OCwtMzQwMjUwNTQ1LC0xMz
+QyMjU0MjYsMTIzNjA0MzU0NCwtNjU1ODk0MDNdfQ==
 -->